Flag of Adjara: Autonomous Republic of Adjara (2000–2004)

 Between June 2000 and July 2004, a different flag was used by the government of Aslan Abashidze.
-The blue background represents the Black Sea, while the seven stars represent Ajaria's two cities (Batumi and Kobuleti) and five districts (Batumi, Kobuleti, Keda, Shuakhevi, Khulo).
+The blue background represents the Black Sea, while the seven stars represent Adjara's two cities (Batumi and Kobuleti) and five districts (Batumi, Kobuleti, Keda, Shuakhevi, Khulo).
 Party Democratic Union for Revival to which Abashidze belonged used a similar flag with more stars.

-Autonomous Republic of Adjara (2004-present)
+Autonomous Republic of Adjara (2004–present)

 The flag ratified by the Supreme Council of the autonomous republic on July 20, 2004.
 In the canton, the new flag of Georgia.